Next-ITS/nextits.github.io/docs/installation.md

 ### Other container engines

-!!! note "Other container engines"
+!!! example "Other container engines"
      In the future, we plan to add support for the other container engines (e.g., `Podman`, `Shifter`, or `Charliecloud`) in NextITS.